 - THERE IS AND HAS BEEN A LITIGATION CRISIS IN THE UNITED STATES.
-Over 19 million new lawsuits are filed in the United States every year. - Many of these lawsuits are perceived to be frivolous, yet they are often settled for sums far greater than the actual liability.
+Over 19 million new lawsuits are filed in this country every year. - IN ONE RECENT YEAR NINETY FIVE PERCENT OF ALL LAWSUITS FILED IN THE WORLD WERE FILED IN THE UNITED STATES.
+Many of these lawsuits are perceived to be frivolous, yet they are often settled for sums far greater than the actual liability.
 Some industries have been harder hit by this crisis than others. - BUSINESS OWNERS, PROFESSIONAL SUCH AS DOCTORS AND ACCOUNTANTS, PROPERTY OWNERS AND PRODUCT MANUFACTURERS HAVE BEEN PARTICULARLY HARD HIT.
 Assets which have taken a lifetime to accumulate can be lost as a result of litigation. - THERE ARE NUMEROUS TECHNIQUES TO PROTECT ASSETS FROM LOSS AS A RESULT OF LAWSUITS SUCH AS: - SPENDTHRIFT PROVISIONS IN TESTAMENTARY TRUSTS.
 The envelope of protection for the spendthrift trust is often stronger than a corporate shield.
-Texas courts have held that:

-a) The assets of a spendthrift trust are protected from the judgements and claims of a beneficiary's creditors.

-b) In a divorce, one spouse cannot reach the assets of the other spouse which are held in a spendthrift trust created for the other spouse.
-For example, if adult children were left an inheritance in a spendthrift trust, the inheritance would not be lost if the adult child was divorced.

-c) In one case the Internal Revenue Service could not reach the assets of a spendthrift trust which was created by a husband for his wife.

-d) Texas courts have also denied governmental claims for institutional care and attempts to seek reimbursement from a spendthrift trust.
+Texas courts have held that: - a) The assets of a spendthrift trust are protected from the judgements and claims of a beneficiary's creditors. - b) In a divorce, one spouse cannot reach the assets of the other spouse which are held in a spendthrift trust created for the other spouse.
+For example, if adult children were left an inheritance in a spendthrift trust, the inheritance would not be lost if the adult child was divorced. - c) In one case the Internal Revenue Service could not reach the assets of a spendthrift trust which was created by a husband for his wife. - d) Texas courts have also denied governmental claims for institutional care and attempts to seek reimbursement from a spendthrift trust.